Nexus Agents

 - Adversarial PR review —

-CLAUDE.md+governance:check+ blocking CI gates fail the build when documented rules drift from registered behavior (model registry, MCP tools, expert types, skills) - Immutable audit trail — every tool call, every voter decision, every routing choice flows through
+CLAUDE.md+governance:check+ blocking CI gates fail the build when documented rules drift from registered behavior (model registry, MCP tools, expert types, skills) - Tamper-evident audit trail — every tool call, every voter decision, every routing choice flows through

 You: "Review this PR / orchestrate this task / vote on this proposal"